BlenderCN-Org/University-Assignments/README.md

-# Coding-Exercises
+# University Assignments
-A compilation of coding exercises from sources such as "Project Euler", and CodeJams
+A compilation of coding assignemnets given by the university